Integrated gate-commutated thyristor

-The integrated gate-commutated thyristor (IGCT) is a power semiconductor electronic device, used for switching electric current in industrial equipment.
-It is related to the gate turn-off (GTO) thyristor.
+The integrated, gate-commutated thyristor (IGCT) is a power semiconductor device, used for switching electric current in industrial equipment.
+It is related to, and an evolution of, the gate turn-off (GTO) thyristor.

-It was jointly developed by Mitsubishi and ABB.
+Mitsubishi and ABB jointly developed the device.
 Like the GTO thyristor, the IGCT is a fully controllable power switch, meaning that it can be turned both on and off by its control terminal (the gate).
-Gate drive electronics are integrated with the thyristor device.
+Gate drive electronics are integrated with the thyristor.